-University College is the professional and continuing education division of Arts & Sciences and offers a wide range of courses, including online formats, in a variety of academic departments and interdisciplinary and professional areas of study.
-Part-time and full-time study in undergraduate degree programs, graduate degree programs, and certificate programs is available.
-University College operates the Summer School for both day and evening students, including a range of credit programs and noncredit institutes for high school and middle school students.
-University College provides career workshops for adult learners, and it is home to the Lifelong Learning Institute for senior citizens.
-University College sponsors special lecture series such as the Master of Liberal Arts (MLA) Saturday Lecture Series and Science Saturdays, co-sponsored with the Department of Physics.
-For more information, visit our website.
+University College is the professional and continuing education division of Arts & Sciences.
+The division offers a wide range of courses in both online and face-to-face formats in a variety of academic departments and interdisciplinary and professional areas of study.
+Part-time and full-time study options in undergraduate degree programs, graduate degree programs, and certificate programs are available.
+University College is also home to the Osher Lifelong Learning Institute for adults 50 years old and older.
+In addition, University College sponsors special lecture series such as the Master of Liberal Arts (MLA) Saturday Lecture Series and Science Saturdays, which is co-sponsored by the Department of Physics.
+For more information, visit the University College website.

-Master's degree programs in University College consist of 30-36 units of graduate-level course work including, in some cases, a 6-unit master's thesis or a 3-unit directed research project.
+Master's degree programs in University College consist of 30 to 36 units of graduate-level course work, including, in some cases, a 6-unit master's thesis or a 3-unit directed research project.

 Admission to the Doctor of Liberal Arts program is extremely competitive.
 Candidates must already hold a master's degree in a relevant subject from an accredited institution of higher learning.
-The application deadline is April 1.
+The application deadline is April 1 for the fall semester and November 1 for the spring semester.
 Please visit the University College website for more detailed admissions requirements and information about the Doctor of Liberal Arts.

-Admission to master's degree programs is competitive and open on a selective basis to qualified individuals who have earned a baccalaureate degree.
+Admission to the master's degree programs is competitive and open on a selective basis to qualified individuals who have earned a baccalaureate degree.
 University College and the Graduate School review completed applications and make admissions decisions on a rolling basis for master's degree programs.
 The process typically takes four to six weeks.
-Accordingly, master's degree applicants should submit materials according to the following schedule in order to ensure a timely decision: mid-November for spring; mid-April for summer; mid-July for fall.
+Most master's degree applicants should submit materials according to the following schedule to ensure a timely decision: December 15 for spring; April 15 for summer; and July 15 for fall (with some variance, depending on the program).
 Please visit the University College website for additional program-specific admission requirements.

 - Doctor of Liberal Arts (DLA)